GoogleCloudPlatform/data-sage-genai/README.md

-# DataSageGen
+# DataSageGen Chatbot Template

 ## Introduction
+This sample code creates a chatbot designed to be a personal guide, helping users access and process information from a vast array of sources.
+You should use this example with caution and foundation for your application.
-DataSageGen is an innovative chatbot designed to be a personal guide, helping users access and process information from a vast array of sources.
-This application leverages cutting-edge AI technologies to provide insights from data and AI product documentation, blog posts, white papers, community knowledge, and product and event announcements.
+This sample code leverages cutting-edge AI technologies to provide insights from data and AI product documentation, blog posts, white papers, community knowledge, and product and event announcements.
+Use this code as a foundation

 ## Features
 - **Text Embeddings**: Utilizes Vertex AI Embeddings Model "textembedding-gecko@001" to convert text data into embeddings, enabling semantic search capabilities.